tonyhallett/ReflectObject/README.md

 You must apply the ```DelegatePropertyAttribute``` to the property.

 **For now do not add any additional public properties on your derivation of ReflectObjectProperties.**

 Todo: provide Exclude attribute or do not throw when properties do not exist on the reflected object type.

+Finally, there are two properties related to the object being reflected.
+ReflectedObject and ReflectedType.